petkaantonov/bluebird/API.md

 #####`.then([Function fulfilledHandler] [, Function rejectedHandler ])` -> `Promise`

 [Promises/A+ `.then()`](http://promises-aplus.github.io/promises-spec/).
 Returns a new promise chained from this promise.
-The new promise will be rejected or resolved dedefer on the passed `fulfilledHandler`, `rejectedHandler` and the state of this promise.
+The new promise will be rejected or resolved depending on the passed `fulfilledHandler`, `rejectedHandler` and the state of this promise.

 Example: